PeterPierinakos/vanilla-rustlang-server/docs/configuration.md

 Specify whether you want the server to use multiple threads (workers) or not.
 Logs aren't supported when using this functionality.

+- NUM_OF_THREADS

+If MULTITHREADING is enabled, you may enter a valid (unsigned integer) number greater than 0 in order to specify the number of threads the server should cap at.
+If you specify 0, the server will panic because that is an invalid number of threads.

 - HTTP_PROTOCOL_VERSION

 Enum for specifying whether you want to use HTTP/1.1 or HTTP/2.
 Note that for API clients such as Postman HTTP/2 is not supported.